 Personal Injury Claim Deadlines in Alabama

 Alabama has a statute of limitations for personal injury claims that limits the time you have to take legal action.
-According to Alabama Code § 6-2-38, you have two years after the date of the incident you were injured in to file your claim.
+According to Ala.
+Code § 6-2-38, you have two years after the date of the incident you were injured to file your claim.
 If you miss this deadline, your personal injury claim could be dismissed.
+Some exceptions could also shorten this deadline.

 Don’t let negligent parties get by on a statutory technicality.
 If your two-year timeframe is coming up, or has passed, you may still have legal options against the responsible parties.
 Even if you’ve missed the deadline, it is still worth speaking with a personal injury attorney.

 What Is the Usual Fee for a Personal Injury Lawyer?